BELOW ARE SOME Common Questions we Receive from Clients

 What are parenting rights and parenting plans?

 New Hampshire courts use a variety of terms to describe the rights of parents, including: decision-making rights and responsibilities, residential responsibilities, parenting rights and parenting schedule.
 In years past, “physical custody” was used to define a child’s schedule.
 The terms used today, which are simpler and more accurate, are “parenting schedule” and/or “residential responsibility.”
 Parenting schedules are designed with a focus on the best interest of the child.
 Parenting schedules establish each parent’s rights to spend time with their children during regular weeks, vacation weeks, holidays and three-day weekends.
 In New Hampshire, the parenting schedule and other parental rights and responsibilities are set forth in detailed documents known as “parenting plans.”
 A parenting plan is required in any case with minor children.
 Parenting plans are either created by the parents or ordered by the court.
 They may be simple or extremely nuanced.
 Some cases benefit from very specific provisions to clarify rights and responsibilities.
 Other cases, especially when children are near the age of majority, require minimal detail.
+However, all parenting plans must include a detailed parenting schedule, specifying periods when each parent has residential responsibility or non-residential parenting time.
 Parenting plans should be designed to fit the needs of each family.
 The New Hampshire Circuit Court website offers a very basic parenting plan online.
 See: www.courts.state.nh.us/forms/nhjb-2064-fs.pdf .

 What is mandatory disclosure?